ckeditor/ckeditor4-docs/guides/dev/features/magicline/README.md

 The CKEDITOR.config.magicline_tabuList option lets you blacklist certain elements by providing a list of attributes that, if assigned, prevent magic line from appearing for these elements.

     CKEDITOR.config.magicline_tabuList = [ 'data-tabu' ];

+## Magic Line Demo

+See the [working "Magic Line" sample](http://sdk.ckeditor.com/samples/magicline.html) that showcases how Magic Line helps solve issues with cursor placement before or after elements such as nested tables, `<div>` elements, adjacent lists, or multiple horizontal rules.